awsdocs/amazon-athena-user-guide/doc_source/access-federation-saml.md

 For more information about SAML 2\.0 support on AWS, see [About SAML 2\.0 federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_saml.html) in the *IAM User Guide*\.

 **Note**
 Federated access to the Athena API is supported for a particular type of identity provider \(IdP\), the Active Directory Federation Service \(ADFS 3\.0\), which is part of Windows Server\.
 Access is established through the versions of JDBC or ODBC drivers that support SAML 2\.0\.
-For information, see [Using Athena with the JDBC driver](connect-with-jdbc.md) and [Connecting to Amazon Athena with ODBC](connect-with-odbc.md)\.
+For information, see [Connecting to Amazon Athena with JDBC](connect-with-jdbc.md) and [Connecting to Amazon Athena with ODBC](connect-with-odbc.md)\.

 **Topics**
 + [Before you begin](#access-federation-before-you-begin)